rakki194/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 - $\sqrt{1-\bar{\alpha}_t}$ controls how much noise is added

 This formulation proves to be particularly powerful for several key reasons.
 First, it enables us to directly sample any timestep from the original image $x_0$ without having to calculate all intermediate steps.
 Additionally, it provides precise visibility into the ratio between signal and noise at each point in the process.
 Finally, this formulation makes the reverse process mathematically tractable, which is essential for training the model to denoise images effectively.

+With a sufficently large dataset, we can estimate the variance of the distributions of images (or latents).
+The variance represents the average "signal's energy" in the images.
+When adding two independant signals together, their variance adds up under the gaussion assumption.
+This is important in the diffusion process, since the noise levels are also measured in terms of variance.
+After adding noise to the image, the Signal-to-Noise Ratio (SNR) is used to define how much useful signal is left over the noise background.
+This measure is independant of the total variance, thus any noising process can be remaped to a variance preserving process, meaning we add as much noise as we remove image energy.
+The dataset is often normalized to variance of 1 by removing the mean and dividing by the standard deviation.

 The process serves as the foundation for training our AI models.
 By understanding exactly how images are corrupted, we can teach the model to reverse this corruption during the generation process.